orta/robb.is/_posts/2012-07-10-css-envelopes.md

 layout:      post
 title:       How to build awesome CSS Envelopes
 category:    working-on
-description: Awesome looking envelopes built with HTML & CSS
+description: A small tutorial how to build nice-looking envelopes with HTML & CSS
 color:       BB1914
 ---